Ending Veteran Homelessness Together: One Veteran at a Time

 RVCP provides screening, assessments, and individualized care management.
 RVCP Care Managers work in conjunction with VA primary health care, mental health care, substance use treatment, and other community based resource systems to serve the veteran’s individual needs.

 An Individual Service Plan (ISP) is a long-range plan to address the housing, medical, counseling, education, vocational, legal, financial, social, and spiritual needs of the veteran.
-The ISP is developed by the Care Manager in conjunction with the veteran upon entry into the program.
+The ISP is developed by the Case Manager in conjunction with the veteran upon entry into the program.
 The ISP is reviewed weekly, progress is documented, and goals are updated, and adjusted, as necessary.

 For a number of reasons, not all homeless veterans are forthcoming regarding their military service.
 For some, they do not realize that the fact they served in the military may qualify them as a veteran eligible for benefits.
 It is critical that staff and volunteers are aware of these issues and are informed of how to approach the veteran in a conversation that will garner the information necessary to assist the veteran, while taking into account their diverse backgrounds.